Sultan Mahmud Badaruddin II International Airport

-Sultan Mahmud Badaruddin II International Airport is an airport serving the city of Palembang, South Sumatra, Indonesia, and surrounding areas.
-The airport is located 10 km from Palembang's city center, in the Talang Betutu district.
-Previously known as Talang Betutu Airport, it was renamed in honor of Sultan Mahmud Badaruddin II (1767–1852), the last sultan of Palembang and a revered national hero of Indonesia.
+Sultan Mahmud Badaruddin II International Airport is an international airport serving the city of Palembang, the capital and largest city of South Sumatra, Indonesia, as well as its surrounding areas.
+The airport is located in the Talang Betutu district, approximately 10 km from the city center.
+Formerly known as Talang Betutu Airport, it was later renamed in honor of Sultan Mahmud Badaruddin II (1767–1852), the last sultan of Palembang and a revered Indonesian national hero.
 The airport is the primary gateway to Palembang and South Sumatra, offering flights to key cities across Indonesia, including Jakarta, Surabaya, Medan, and Yogyakarta.
-The airport previously offered international flights to Kuala Lumpur, Malaysia, and Singapore.
-However, these services were suspended during the COVID-19 pandemic, and in 2024, the airport's international status was temporarily revoked due to the absence of international flights.
+The airport also offers international flights to Kuala Lumpur, Malaysia, and Singapore.
+These services were suspended during the COVID-19 pandemic in 2020, and in 2024 the airport’s international status was temporarily revoked due to the absence of international operations.
 The status was reinstated the following year.

 In addition of handling commercial/general aviation flights, the airport also hosts the Sri Mulyono Herlambang Air Force Base, a Type B class facility of the Indonesian Air Force.
 The airbase is situated directly across the runway from the passenger terminal.
 This airbase would usually host the annual Super Garuda Shield military exercise that is conducted yearly between Indonesia and the United States.

 History

+Colonial era

 Long before Indonesia's independence, in 1920, the land that now houses Sultan Mahmud Badaruddin II Airport was an empty plot, once part of a native plantation.
 At that time, the Dutch East Indies government acquired the land through the Palembang Maatschappij.
 Around the same period, a Dutch pilot was reported to be flying to Indonesia and intended to land in Palembang.
-The former plantation land was then transformed into the city's first airfield, known as Talang Betutu Airport.
+The former plantation land was then transformed into the city's first airfield, known as Talang Betutu Airfield.
 The Dutch pilot, Jan Pieterszoon, subsequently landed a small Fokker plane from Europe in Palembang.

 The airport played a crucial role in the war efforts during World War II.
-In January 1942, the American-British-Dutch-Australian Command (ABDACOM) decided to consolidate Allied air forces in Sumatra, establishing two key airfields near Palembang: Pangkalan Benteng, also known as 'P1' (the current airport), and a secret airbase at Prabumulih (then Praboemoelih), referred to as 'P2.'
+In January 1942, the American-British-Dutch-Australian Command (ABDACOM) decided to consolidate Allied air forces in Sumatra, establishing two key airfields near Palembang: Pangkalan Benteng, also known as 'P1' (the current airport), and a secret airbase at Prabumulih (then Praboemoelih), referred to as 'P2'.
 The airport was a significant strategic asset for both the Allies and the Japanese, who considered it a primary target alongside the Royal Dutch Shell oil refineries at Pladju (Pladjoe), located just miles from Palembang.
 The Japanese viewed the airport as essential for reinforcing and resupplying their forces, and as a base for further advancing into northern Sumatra and Java.
-In February 1942, during the Battle of Palembang, Japanese forces captured the airport as part of their broader invasion of the Dutch East Indies.
-Following their takeover, the Imperial Japanese Army rebuilt the airport between 1942 and 1943.